Physical Distancing and Masks

 - A child diagnosed with a serious emotional disturbance or other significant mental health issue that the child’s behavioral health team feels would be exacerbated if the child had to wear a face covering

-A face shield may not be worn in place of a face covering.
-Individuals choosing to wear face shields must also wear a face covering.
+A face shield may not be worn in place of a mask.
+Individuals choosing to wear face shields must also wear a mask.

 - Put it over your nose and mouth and secure it under your chin

 - Try to fit it snugly against the sides of your face